d-morrison/IntroStatActivities/_book/08-L06-inference-1cat-theory-wrapup.md

 9.  **Complete the following equation: Power + Type 2 Error Rate =  .
 Explain why that equation makes sense.** *Hint: Consider what power and type 2 error are conditional on.*
 \vspace{0.8in}

-Now let's investigate how changes in different factors influences the power of a test.
+Now let's investigate how changes in different factors influence the power of a test.

 10. Using the same sample size and significance level, change the “True value of $p$” to see the effect on Power.
 \setlength\tabcolsep{0.5cm}